khalid-hussain/shaheen/chap10.md

 stature as you are waiting for you in a chamber of the palace.
 For your own safety I am sure you will comply with the orders of my soldiers."

-Abu Abdullah left the room and the soldiers closed-in on Badr Bin Mughira.
-A soldier moved forward with handcuffs and Badr Bin Mughira extended his arms without any resistance.
+Abu Abdullah left the room and the soldiers closed-in on Badr bin Mughira.
+A soldier moved forward with handcuffs and Badr bin Mughira extended his arms without any resistance.

-Badr Bin Mughira entered the Dar Al-Aswad under the strict supervision of the soldiers after passing through a number of corridors in the light of the chandeliers.
+Badr bin Mughira entered the Dar Al-Aswad under the strict supervision of the soldiers after passing through a number of corridors in the light of the chandeliers.
 Observing a guard of shining swords at every step he thought that the idea of not escaping was a correct one.